Egilsay: Present day

 The island's population was 26 as recorded by the 2011 census a drop of almost a third since 2001 when there were 37 usual residents.
 During the same period, Scottish island populations as a whole grew by 4% to 103,702.
+By 2022 the population had declined to 17.

 Orkney Ferries sail from the island to Tingwall on the Orkney Mainland via Wyre and Rousay.